Boundary current fluctuations for the half space ASEP and six vertex model: The half space six vertex model and half space Hall--Littlewood measure

 \begin{lemma} If $q,t,a_i,\nu t,\nu^{-1}a_i\in [0,1)$, $\nu^2 t<1$, then $\mathbb{HL}_a^{(q,t,\nu)}$ is a genuine probability measure.
 If the condition that $\nu^2 t<1$ is dropped, then it is a signed probability measure which is absolutely summable. \end{lemma} \begin{proof} First, we note that if $t\in [0,1)$ and $\nu^2t<1$, then $h_\lambda(q,t,\nu)\geq 0$.
 We have $h_\lambda(q,t,\nu)$ decays exponentially in $l(\lambda)$ if $t\in [0,1)$ and $\nu^{-1}<1$.
 The condition that $\nu^{-1}<1$ can be relaxed to $\nu^{-1}a_i<1$ for all $i$, as by homogeneity of $P_\lambda(a;q)$, we can replace $a_i$ with $\nu^{-1}a_i$. \end{proof}

 \begin{remark} Although the half space Hall--Littlewood process is seemingly more general than those previously considered in the literature, e.g. in \cite{BBCW18,IMS21, BBC20}, which correspond to $\nu=t=1$, it is actually possible to obtain it via the usual half space Hall--Littlewood process by a plethystic substitution, which is more or less explained in \cite{W06} at the level of the Littlewood identity.
 However, this does not appear to have been noticed, and certainly the connection to the half space ASEP with general boundary seems to be new.
-This does mean that all general results on half space Macdonald processes apply (see e.g. \cite{BBC20}), although many seem to be stated for positive specializations, which does not hold in our case.
+This does mean that all general results on half space Macdonald processes should apply (see e.g. \cite{BBC20}), although often the results are stated for positive specializations and so do not immediately apply in our setting (but the proofs should still work).
 We note that this specialization is special because the factor $h_\lambda$ factorizes, something which does not happen in general. \end{remark} Since the argument given in \cite{W06} is not quite enough to match to \cite{BBC20} and the substitution itself is non-trivial, we give an explanation in the following lemma. \begin{lemma} Following the notation of \cite{BBC20} (except that we have exchanged the roles of $q$ and $t$), we have

 where $b$ is the specialization defined using plethysm as

 Alternatively, $b$ can be defined by